noobemaster/projects/README.md

 # projects
-this are a collection of projects that ihave done using basic javascript
+these are a collection of projects that ihave done using basic javascript